pirafrank/backlight-fixer-for-linux/README.md

 1. ```sudo apt-get install inotify-tools```

+2. Clone this repo

+3. Edit *MULTIPLIER* variable dividing max-bri

-2. Clone this repo and use the script that fits your laptop.
+4. Run as root the script that fits your laptop.
 Looking at the folders in ```/sys/class/backlight``` may help you choose.

-3. Edit *MULTIPLIER* variable dividing max-bri

 ### What's next

-  - installation script
   - automatically set multiplier
   - check at start for inotify-tools to be installed
+  - installation script
+  - automatically run at startup
   - unify scripts (automatically detect non-Intel folder in /sys/class/backlight)

 ### Credits and License